jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 struct Player;
 ```

-`struct` is one of the core building blocks of rust.
-It groups similar data together.
-Here we declare an empty `Player` struct so the type itself acts as a tag we can attach to the player entity.
-Later we can add things like player health.

 ```comic
 left_girl_sad: So the struct is empty... does that mean my player is invisible?
 right_guy_laugh: No, it means he exist in spirit.
 You've made a philosophical protagonist
 ```

 **Why tag?**